tajmone/pb-xtools/PBHGENX_README.md

 Your sourcefile is called `fibonacci.pb`.

-1.  create in the same folder an empty new file called `fibonacci.pbheader.pbi`
+1.  create in the same folder an empty new file called `fibonacci.pbhgen.pbi`

 2.  add at the beginning of `fibonacci.pb` source code the following line:

     ``` {.purebasic}
-    IncludeFile "fibonacci.pbheader.pbi" ;- PBHGEN
+    IncludeFile "fibonacci.pbhgen.pbi" ;- PBHGEN
     ```

-From now on, whenever you save `fibonacci.pb`, the contents of `fibonacci.pbheader.pbi` will be automatically updated (regenerated).
+From now on, whenever you save `fibonacci.pb`, the contents of `fibonacci.pbhgen.pbi` will be automatically updated (regenerated).

 Running PBHGENX Along PBHGEN
 ============================